 If any of the assumptions used in the Black-Scholes pricing model or Monte Carlo simulation model changes significantly, the fair value for future awards may differ materially compared with the awards granted previously.
 The awards granted pursuant to the 2012 Plan are subject to a time-based vesting requirement and certain award grants may also include market based or performance based vesting conditions.
 While each PRSU corresponds to one target share of the Company's stock, the number of shares that may eventually vest will be between 0% and 150% of a recipient's target shares, depending on both the recipient's continued service with the Company and the extent to which performance goals will have been achieved.
-Stock option awards granted under the 2012 Plan vest over three vears.
+Stock option awards granted under the 2012 Plan vest over three or four years while the majority of the restricted stock units granted under the 2012 Plan vest over three years.